2sky/Vidyano/README.md

 ## Documentation

-Vidyano Web Client's documentation is included in this repo in the [docs](./docs) folder.
+Vidyano Web² client's documentation is included in this repo in the [docs](./docs) folder.

 ## Versioning